 Mini-Grant Application (click links below to access):

 The mini-grant application is available in two format types, Writable PDF and Microsoft Word.
 Please complete the application in your preferred format type.
 Both format types contain the same information and questions.

 Required Application Add-ons (click links below to access):

-Please e-mail, mail or fax completed Mini-Grant Application, mini-grantee agreement, letter(s) of collaboration (on the organization’s letterhead), and completed W-9 forms.
+Please e-mail, mail or fax completed Mini-Grant Application, mini-grantee agreement (signed), letter(s) of collaboration (on the organization’s letterhead and signed), and completed W-9 forms (signed).
 Submission details are provided in the Mini-Grant Information Packet found here.
 Applications must be submitted by October 30, 2015 (Friday) by 5:00 pm.

 For more information on the mini-grants or for questions related to your project proposal please contact:

 Harnett and Lee County Applicants:

 Zandra Alford, the Harnett and Lee Outreach Coordinator: 919-513-2858; firstname.lastname@example.org